liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 	Guestbook guestbook = GuestbookLocalServiceUtil.getGuestbookByName(guestbookName, orderByComparator);
 	Entry entry = EntryLocalServiceUtil.getEntryByGuestbookIdAndName(guestbook.getGuestbookId(), name, orderByComparator);

 You're finally on the last file.
 Open `edit_guestbook.jsp`.
-For clarity, we've been calling the `name` field of the `Guestbook` `guestbookName`, so it is not condufsed with the `name` field of the `Entry`.
+For clarity, you've been calling the `name` field of the `Guestbook` `guestbookName`, so it is not condufsed with the `name` field of the `Entry`.
 Find the `<aui:input name="name"` line and change *"name"* to *"guestbookName"*.

 ## Modifying the URL Routes